cadubio/splinkr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The purpose of this package is to connect the `R` environment to *species*Link, a collaborative network that includes the participation of hundreds of biological collections in Brazil and abroad, whose main objective is to give access to anyone interested in the data about the
+The purpose of this package is to connect `R` environment to *species*Link, a collaborative network that includes the participation of hundreds of biological collections in Brazil and abroad, whose main objective is to give access to anyone interested in the data about the